The art behind the action.

 Famous for Kendrick Lamar’s video Alright, Vinnie Hobbs is first and foremost a storyteller who relies on Premiere Pro to create hits for artists like Nicki Minaj and Skrillex.

 Easier ways to set your ideas in motion.

-The spring 2017 video release helps you to deliver polished productions faster with new tools for creating graphics and titles, refining audio and correcting colour.
+The spring 2017 video release helps you deliver polished productions faster with new tools for creating graphics and titles, refining audio, and correcting color.